johnagrillo62/yaml-project/README.md

 ## Author

-John Grillo — full-time C++ programmer, 20 years of metaprogramming.
+John Grillo — full-time C++ programmer, with 20 years of metaprogramming.

 More languages soon.